YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/Checklist - Creating Software Documentation.md

 # Checklist - Creating Software Documentation
-Owner: Yvonne M. Beirne FitzGerald (hi@theYvonne.com)
+Yvonne M. Beirne FitzGerald (hi@theYvonne.com)
-Date:  22 May 2022
+21 May 2022

+---

 ## Understanding Your User Community

 - [ ] Write down what you know (or think you know)
 - [ ] Identify any knowledge gaps you might have about your user community.
 - [ ] Identify who is your user community?
 - [ ] Define what need the user has which is addressed by tool/app
 - [ ] Define what skills it assumes your user has?

+---

 ## The Why

 - [ ] The “why” of this tool is obvious on the main page
 - [ ] The end user will be able to know from the Why if they need/ want your tool
 - [ ] Says what need the tool/app fulfill